| Title: | Dynamic Structural Equation Models |

 A DSEM involves (at a minimum):

-a matrix where column
+a matrix where column for variable c is

 a time-series;